agateblue/tempo/README.md

 Tempo is a diary, mood tracker and Kanban board.
 Its main goals are to help you:

-- Keep, organize and find your writings, logs or wathever piece of text you want
+- Keep, organize and find your writings, logs or whatever piece of text you want
 - Record and understand how your mood changes and evolves over time
 - Remember what needs to be done and organize accordingly